lynnfaraday/aresmush.com/_root/clients.md

 ## Setting up DuckClient

-DuckClient really doesn't like Ares' keepalive feature.
-The effects can include extra lines, lines not coming through when expected, or even prior lines being deleted from the screen (!!) when a keepalive text is received.
-Myself and a couple other folks have reported this behavior to the DuckClient developer and are awaiting their response.
-In the meantime, the fix is pretty easy:

-1. In the AresMUSH game, type `keepalive off` to disable the keepalive feature.
-You will need to do this for each alt.
+Prior versions of DuckClient did not like Ares' keepalive feature.
+This was reportedly fixed, but if you see weird line behavior, you may need to disable the keepalive feature.
+Type `keepalive off` in-game.

 <a name="other" />